-- Protection and improvement of road and air transport functions, including ensuring full potential of Dubbo airport is achievable without conflicts, ensuring potential of Bunglegumbie Road as northern heavy vehicle bypass of City is achievable, ensuring transport related industry potential of Mitchell Highway corridor is achievable; - Provision of suitable truck parking areas; - Provision of services to airport associated industry; - Separation of urban Dubbo from intensive agriculture North of Bunglegumbie Road; - Potential of treatment plant site for conversion to residential use; - Potential for long term residential expansion West of Bourke Hill; and - Rural area buffer.
+- Protection and improvement of road and air transport functions, including ensuring full potential of Dubbo Airport is achievable without conflicts, ensuring potential of Bunglegumbie Road as northern heavy vehicle bypass of city is achievable, ensuring transport related industry potential of Mitchell Highway corridor is achievable; - Provision of suitable truck parking areas; - Provision of services to airport associated industry; - Separation of urban Dubbo from intensive agriculture north of Bunglegumbie Road: - Potential of treatment plant site for conversion to residential use; - Potential for long-term residential expansion west of Bourke Hill; and - Rural area buffer.

-• This sub-district has crucial potentials to meet industry, transport and residential needs relevant to Dubbo 21 Strategies 1, 2, 3 and 6 especially in the longer term.
+• This sub-district has crucial potentials to meet industry, transport and residential needs relevant to the Dubbo 21 Plan Strategies 1, 2, 3 and 6 especially in the longer-term.

-The future role of the Subdistrict will be dominated by the City's need to provide industrial land options and westward residential expansion in the long term and protect and improve its transport infrastructure.
+• The future role of the sub-district will be dominated by the city's need to provide industrial land options and west-ward residential expansion in the long-term and protect and improve its transport infrastructure.

-The function of the Subdistrict in the urban system shall be focussed on:
+The function of the sub-district in the urban system shall be focussed on:

-- Protection and improvement of the Mitchell Highway corridor and Bunglegumbie Road corridor for safe, efficient heavy vehicles use and of the airport environs west of the airport for transport related and other compatible industrial uses; - Protection of lands in the upper Sandy Creek/Rosedale Road area for long term suburban residential development; - Protection of the airport flight path South West of the airport from developments likely to cause conflicts or restrict airport operations; - Provide the buffer area to protect agricultural areas to the North and West from urban conflicts in the long term; and - Continuation of the existing urban fringe/country life styles within the rural buffer where compatible.
+- Protection and improvement of the Mitchell Highway corridor and Bunglegumbie Road corridor for safe, efficient heavy vehicles use and of the airport environs west of the airport for transport related and other compatible industrial uses; - Protection of lands in the upper Sandy Creek/Rosedale Road area for long-term suburban residential development; - Protection of the airport flight path south-west of the airport from developments likely to cause conflicts or restrict airport operations; - Provide the buffer area to protect agricultural areas to the north and west from urban conflicts in the long-term; and - Continuation of the existing urban fringe/country life styles within the rural buffer where compatible.

-- See Industrial Areas Strategy. - See Residential Areas Strategy.
+- See Industrial Areas Strategy; and - See Residential Areas Strategy.

-Brief summary of some environmental issues relevant to the North Western Subdistrict
+Brief summary of some environmental issues relevant to the north-western subdistrict

-The North Western Subdistrict includes the Main Western Road link, being the Mitchell Highway.
+The north-western sub-district includes the Main Western Road link, being the Mitchell Highway.
 The highway provides the normally associated potential noise and pollution constraints of a major traffic route and also provides through roadside vegetation an important habitat corridor.